alimdsaif3/alimdsaif3/README.md

-# 👨‍💻 Md Saif Ali - Data Scientist
+# 👨‍💻 Mohammad Saif Ali - Data Scientist

 🌟 Welcome to my GitHub profile!
 I am an experienced **Data Scientist** with a passion for solving real-world problems using Data Science, Machine Learning, and Generative AI.
 I specialize in building intelligent applications and deploying end-to-end solutions that make an impact.